Medlock Place Historic District is bounded by Central and 7th Avenues, Missouri Avenue and Camelback Road.

 This neighborhood was listed in the National Register of Historic Places since June 01, 2006 with a Period of Significance from 1925-1949, 1950-1974.
 Currently, this area houses 770 acres and 160 buildings.

-The historical significance of Medlock Place Historic District neighborhood and the preserved condition the majority of the single family homes in Medlock Place has been recognized by the United States Department of the Interior’s National National Park Service Register of Historic Places.
+The historical significance of Medlock Place Historic District neighborhood and the preserved condition the majority of the single family homes in Medlock Place is recognized by the United States Department of the Interior’s National National Park Service Register of Historic Places.

 Architectural Styles and Square Footage